useed/arendelle/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Wishlist

+Currently, we're using this in conjunction with JSON.parse.
+In some situations, this is less than ideal, as we will rely on the recursive behavior of JSON.parse to ensure that each object is initialized appropriately - calling it as `JSON.parse({}.to_hash, object_class: Arendelle)` - which is one step too many.

+Adding a `.build_from_hash` type of class method which efficiently handles recursively transforming hash isn't something we need often, but would be a nice-to-have.

 ## Contributing